Hikouki0408/BSc_thesis_VU/README.md

 provided by the [StanfordCoreNLP](https://nlp.stanford.edu/software/openie.html) framework.
 To extract relations or information from text, we can utilize the `openie` annotator within the framework.
 - Make sure to have openie-assembly-5.0-SNAPSHOT.jar in the same folder
-    1. you can download the openie-assembly-5.0-SNAPSHOT.jar at: https://drive.google.com/file/d/19z8LO-CYOfJfV5agm82PZ2JNWNUPIB6D/view
+    1. Download the openie-assembly-5.0-SNAPSHOT.jar at: https://drive.google.com/file/d/19z8LO-CYOfJfV5agm82PZ2JNWNUPIB6D/view
     2. Start the server : java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000
     3. Then run: python3 OIE_proposed_model.py on another terminal
 - Here is an example of text input and its corresponding result in the picture below.
 When the extracted text contains two sentences with a period (’.’) separating them, the Open IE model extracts three sets of triples from the input.
 However, if the period is missing between the two sentences, the model only extracts one set of triples.

     <img src="Figures/Open_stanford.png" alt="Figure 2" width="800" height="320">

+- Test such demo with string input by employing `OIE_string.py`
 # Datasets
 - In order to conduct an experiment to evaluate the performance of our automated text extraction model, we have selected 10 real HTMLbased websites for analysis.
 The selected websites encompass a diverse range of sources, including official university websites, blogs, online articles, news platforms, as well as food and travel reviews.